 Vietnam currently has no regulations on pre-market approval for products derived from microbial biotechnology.
-Food ingredients, such as enzymes, food substances for seasoning, coloring, and flavoring, regardless of deriving from conventional or "genetically engineered microorganisms" ("GEMs"), are considered as food additives, and regulated under the same provisions for food additives in the Food Safety Law and pursuant regulations.
+Food ingredients, such as enzymes, food substances for seasoning, coloring, and flavoring, regardless of being derived from conventional or "genetically engineered microorganisms" (GEMs), are considered as food additives and regulated under the same provisions for food additives in the FSL and pursuant regulations.